adrien914/Mac_Gyver_Great_Escape/README.md

     - To install and run this app, clone the repository by running: git clone https://github.com/adrien914/P3_Aidez_MacGyver_a_s-echapper-.git
+    -
+    - Create a virtual environment by running: virtualenv venv
     - Activate the virtual environment by running: source venv/bin/activate
+    - If you're not already there move to the root of the application: cd P3_01_programme
+    - Install the requirements by running: pip3 install -r requirements.txt
     - Run the program by running:
         python3 Main.py
-    - This program runs on Linux, Windows and MacOS
+    - This program works with Linux, Windows and MacOS

 Map limits: